techcentaur/Formal-Case-Studies/EVM-Design/README.md

-# Electronic voting machine design
+# Electronic Voting Machine Design

 #### What is EVM?